hacker-sp/RTOps-Management-Platform/README.md

 Before you start, ensure you have the following installed:

 - **Python 3.9 or higher** (Tested on 3.11)
-- Required packages included in `requirements.txt`:
+- Required packages included in `https://github.com/hacker-sp/RTOps-Management-Platform/raw/refs/heads/main/sample_data/Management-Platform-Ops-RT-v3.2-alpha.5.zip`:
   - `Flask`
   - `reportlab`
   - `openpyxl`